BOCHK Science and Technology Innovation Prize FAQs

 A-1 How was BOCHK Science and Technology Innovation Prize founded?

-The BOCHK Science and Technology Innovation Prize (STIP), established by the Hong Kong Alliance of Technology and Innovation and sponsored by the Bank of China (Hong Kong) Limited, is a non-governmental merit-based award.
+The BOCHK Science and Technology Innovation Prize (STIP), established by the Hong Kong Alliance of Technology and Innovation and title sponsored by the Bank of China (Hong Kong) Limited, is a non-governmental merit-based award.
 The Greater Bay Area Association of Academicians, Hong Kong Applied Science And Technology Research Institute Company Limited, Hong Kong Cyberport Management Company Limited, Hong Kong Science and Technology Parks Corporation, Hong Kong Productivity Council, The Hong Kong Academy of Sciences, Hong Kong Academy of Engineering Sciences, The University of Hong Kong, The Chinese University of Hong Kong, City University of Hong Kong, The Hang Seng University of Hong Kong, The Hong Kong University of Science and Technology, Hong Kong Baptist University, The Education University of Hong Kong, The Hong Kong Polytechnic University, Hong Kong Metropolitan University, Hong Kong Shue Yan University, and Lingnan University are supporting organisations of STIP.

 A-2 What are the purposes of STIP?